CephalofairGames/frosthaven-faq/index.md

 **Silent Knife** - See the General Note at the top of this section for rules involving money vs. loot tokens.
 Any specific references to gold are unchanged.

-**Tinkerer** - It is impossible for this FAQ to encompass all the potential interactions with this card, *particularly* when involving characters from other games.
+***Tinkerer** - It is impossible for this FAQ to encompass all the potential interactions with Chimeric Formula, *particularly* when involving characters from other games.
 Your group is empowered to interpret ambiguity for your own table.
 If you are not confident in your group's capability to fairly interpret potentially contradictory rules, I would recommend only using this on simpler cards and avoiding broken interactions.

 **Saw and Frosthaven Building 42** - <span class="hidden">Your Devout perk will work just as normal for the Temple, once it is built.
 Even though the cost for blessings is different between the games, you don't get any refunds.</span>

-**Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions you give to them, because Prescriptions are still considered your abilities.</span>
+**Saw and Drifter** - <span class="hidden">Drifter's abilities which move tokens backwards will not work on any Prescriptions Saw give to them, because Prescriptions are still considered Saw's abilities.</span>

 **Three Spears** - <span class="hidden">Items without gold costs may not be refreshed with Supplies.
 As a house rule recommendation, you may treat potions that are both in Frosthaven and Gloomhaven: Second Edition as having the Gloomhaven version's gold cost.</span>